aosmith16/academic/content/workshop/rbasics.md

 I provide an R script that we'll run code from during the workshop as well as  a PDF document.
 The PDF is a written version of the workshop, including code and output, to be used as a reference.
 Make sure you save the R script as a file ending in `.R` and not as a text document.
 You may need to set it to "All Files" and manually add `.R` when saving.

+### Interactive tutorials

+In addition to the materials above, I have converted the workshop material into four interactive tutorials.
+This goes through the information given in the PDF in smaller pieces while you can code interactively.

+The four tutorials are designed to be done in order, but this is not strictly necessary.
+Here are the topics covered in the entire workshop series:

+- **Tutorial 1: Getting started with R/RStudio**
+After a brief introduction to RStudio, this tutorial focuses on the help documentation available in R and elsewhere and the working directory.
+- **Tutorial 2: Reading data into R**
+You will learn to read three different types of datasets into R and then work on combining them.
+You will also learn about installing add-on packages for the first time.
+- **Tutorial 3: Factors and missing values**
+Learn about factors in R and how R deals with missing values.
+This tutorial also talks about making new variables and saving a dataset as a CSV.
+- **Tutorial 4: Graphical data exploration and analysis**
+The last tutorial introduces some basic graphical data exploration using **ggplot2** prior to analysis and, finally, the two-sample analysis.

+You have the option to do the first two tutorials online via your browser.

+<a href="https://aosmith.shinyapps.io/part1_rbasics_getting_started/">Tutorial 1: Getting started with R/RStudio</a>

+If you already know a little bit about using R via RStudio, all four tutorials can be run on your own computer.
+To do this you will need to have package **learnr** installed (`install.packages("learnr")`).

+Click on a tutorial listed below and save the file as a .Rmd when the download window opens.
+Make sure you save it in the same folder as you saved the three workshop datasets.
+Open this saved Rmd file with RStudio and click the `Run Document` button at the top to start the tutorial.

+<a href="/files/tutorials/part1_getting_started.Rmd" download="tutorial1_rbasics_getting_started.Rmd">Tutorial 1: Getting started with R/RStudio</a>

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.*